matloff/omsi/README.md

 R
 ```

 in a terminal window.
-(Start R directly in this manner, not from an R GUI.)
+(Start R directly in this manner, not from
+RStudio.)
 R should start, displaying the > prompt.
+(Exit
-(Exit via ctrl-d or by typing
+via ctrl-d or by typing
 'exit()'.)

-To install OMSI, download the <b>.zip</b> file.
+To install OMSI, download the <b>.zip</b> file from [the OMSI
-Unzipping it will produce a directory/folder <b>omsi-master</b>, where all
+site](https://github.com/matloff/omsi).
+Unzipping it will produce a
-relevant files reside.
+directory/folder <b>omsi-master</b>, where all relevant files reside.
 We'll call this the <i>OMSI Home</i>.

 <h3>
 <a name="students">Directions for students</a>